Glossary

 API Token

 Authentication credential for accessing the DeviceSDK API programmatically.
-Generated in the dashboard for CI/CD and automation.
+Generated in your server's dashboard for CI/CD and automation.

 B